akki01133/keep-backend/readme.md

     - patch /notes/:id

 ```
-💡 documented with 💖 by Ajeet | kr and Snoodify Team
+💡 documented with 💖 by Ajeet | kr
 ```